 However, rather than assuming a simple buy-and-hold for each of those decades, we introduce the idea of taking out withdrawals, adjusted for inflation.

-After ten years and $573,194 of withdrawals, the average investment in the S&P 500 still had a remaining value of $828,524.
-However, that average masks a lot of variability.
+After eleven years and $656,983 of withdrawals, the median investment in the S&P 500 still had a remaining value of $826,100.
+However, that average masks a lot of variability:

-The average target date fund of the vintage 2000–2010 had very similar ending values as the S&P 500, but with less variability between best and worst.
+The traditional 60/40 portfolio had similar ending values as the S&P 500 but with less variability between best and worst.

-These results support the prime objective of the Defined Risk Strategy: to strike the right balance of upside participation during bull markets and downside protection during bear markets.
+These results illustrate the prime objective of the Defined Risk Strategy: to strike the right balance between upside participation during bull markets and downside protection during bear markets.
 In doing so, we have typically been able to mitigate the sequence risk that plagues many retiree investors as they are in the distribution phase.

-Since its inception in July 1997, the DRS has successfully navigated through three bull markets and two bear markets.
+Since its inception in July 1997, the DRS Select Composite has successfully navigated through three bull markets and two bear markets.

 We are often asked, “What is the appropriate time horizon in which to measure the DRS’s performance?”
-Our answer to that question is always a full market cycle, meaning one that incorporates a bull and a bear.
-Each of the decades in this WIT analysis contains at least one bull and one bear market.
+Our answer to that question is always a full market cycle—one that incorporates a bull and a bear.
+Each of the decades in this WIT analysis contain at least one bull and one bear market.

-These issues are explored in-depth in a paper called “The Retirement Conundrum: Untying the Gordian Knot.”
+These issues are explored in-depth in our white paper, “The Retirement Conundrum: Untying the Gordian Knot.”

 About the author: Marc Odo, CFA®, CAIA®, CIPM®, CFP®, Director of Investment Solutions, is responsible for helping clients and prospects gain a detailed understanding of Swan’s Defined Risk Strategy, including how it fits into an overall investment strategy.
 Formerly Marc was the Director of Research for 11 years at Zephyr Associates.